 \subsection{Abstraction, Generalization, and Knowledge}

-In order to adapt to a new environment, an agent needs to be aware of its competencies (which refers to the notion of introspection considered earlier) and know how to deploy its skills and problem solving capabilities, were possibly acquired in another environment, into the new one.
+In order to adapt to a new environment, an agent needs to be aware of its competencies (e.g., introspection considered earlier) and know how to deploy its skills and problem solving capabilities, were possibly acquired in another environment, into the new one.
 This process is supported by the ability to abstract and generalize the specific skills and their intervention target object, in order to subsequently specialize them again in the new scenario.
 So, adaptability involves first an abstraction/generalization phase and then an instantiation phase.
 Of course both these steps are not random, but are guided by the ability to recognize the similarities and differences between the two environments, and to use this knowledge to decide what to temporarily forget during the abstraction step.
 This conjecture is aligned with the so-called consciousness prior theory \cite{bengio2017consciousness}.
 Existing and well established abstraction theories \cite{cousot} and studies of various forms of abstraction in AI \cite{zucker2003grounded} can be useful, coupled with attention mechanisms \cite{attention}.

-\begin{question} How to define abstraction / generalization mechanisms that are guided by a notion of attention and pass from the raw data level to a more abstract level?
-How to (dynamically and contextually) know what to forget from the input data during the abstraction step?
-Should we keep knowledge at various level of abstractions, or just raw data and fully explicit high-level knowledge?
-What does it mean for knowledge to be explicit: is it related to the presence of metadata, of structured knowledge graphs, or of language-related entities? \end{question}
+\begin{question} How do we define abstraction / generalization mechanisms that are guided by a notion of attention and pass from the raw data level to a more abstract level?
+How do we know what to forget from the input data during the abstraction step?
+Should we keep knowledge at various levels of abstraction, or just raw data and fully explicit high-level knowledge?
+What does it mean for knowledge to be explicit: is it related to the presence of metadata, structured knowledge graphs, or language-related entities? \end{question}